bilgino/angularforddd/README.md

 ![](src/assets/images/Up_Down_Flow.png)

 Domain models shouldn't be used in the presentation layer or sent via message-passing queues.
-The domain model focuses on invariants and use cases rather than presentation needs.
-Introducing view model providers in the frontend design system for the purpose of building complex user interfaces allows us to satisfy the needs of the presentation layer and only querying dependencies that are essential to view properties.
+The domain model focuses on invariants and use cases rather than reporting requests.
+Introducing view model providers in the frontend for the purpose of building complicated page flows and user interfaces allows us to satisfy the needs of the presentation layer and querying appropriate dependencies which are essential to view properties.
-In complex UX flows, CQRS can help to avoid over-bloated single models for every use case scenario.
+In complicated page flows and user interfaces the CQRS pattern can help to avoid over-bloated single models for every use case scenario.
 A view model provider is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 An important aspect which is neglected by many frontend developers.